 The main street going through downtown La Jolla parallel to the coast is Prospect Street.
 From there, the land slopes sharply down toward the sea.
 Coast Boulevard is a parallel street that's much closer to the ocean's edge.
 There are nice hotels on each street.

 Check the map.
 Don't assume all La Jolla hotels are close to the ocean, even though they may try to claim that they are.
-Use Google street view to take a look at the surroundings before you make you reservation.
+Use Google street view to take a look at the surroundings before you make your reservation.

 Torrey Pines is where you'll find some of the nicest - and priciest - places to stay.
 That's the area north of La Jolla Village along Torrey Pines Road.

 In La Jolla Shores, you'll find a couple of oceanfront hotels with nice views of La Jolla Village and La Jolla Cove.
-Although they... look close to the village on the map, it's not feasible to walk there because of oceanside cliffs.
+Although they look close to the village on the map, it's not feasible to walk there because of oceanside cliffs.

-Get the Lowest Rate for Your La Jolla Hotel
+Get the Lowest Rate

 Once you've picked a few good candidate hotels for your trip, check their location on the map to be sure you're staying where you want to.
-Then apply all the best tricks to get the lowest possible rate.

 If you want to be close to La Jolla but can't afford the prices, try nearby Sorrento Valley or Del Mar, which is north of La Jolla along the coast.